cfsanderson/strategyzer-course-notes/mastering-value-propositions/section_01/lesson_02.md

 ![screenshot_052](../assets/screenshot_052.png)

 #### Lessons Learned
-- there are fourd types of gains: required, expected, desired, and unexpected
+- there are four types of gains:
+  - required
+  - expected
+  - desired
+  - unexpected
 - rank which gains customers perceive as essential and which ones as nice-to-have
 - add gains one job at a time or in free form